Chiral de Rham complex on Riemannian manifolds and special holonomy: Symmetries of CDR

-In the case when the $G_2$-manifold $\cal M$ is the product of a Calabi-Yau $3$-fold and $S^1$, we can attach CDR to each component in the product, and construct the $G_{2}$ currents from geometrical identities.
+In this section we study the properties of the subalgebra of CDR generated by the sections $J^{(n)}_\pm$ associated to covariantly constant forms on $M$.
+We show how the results of \cite{benzvi-2006,heluani-2008} in the Calabi-Yau and hyperk\"ahler case fit in the notation of this article.
+Moreover, we extend those results in the Calabi-Yau threefold case in our main theorem \ref{main:theorem}, and we conjecture the existence of certain symmetries of CDR in the $G_2$ case, and discuss the $\spins$ case.
+In the last subsections we give some evidence for this conjecture.
+In the case when the $G_2$-manifold $\cal M$ is the product of a Calabi-Yau threefold and $S^1$, we can attach CDR to each component in the product, and construct the $G_{2}$ currents out of them from geometrical identities.
 This is much along the lines of \cite{FigueroaO'Farrill:1996hm}.
 Since we have reliably calculated the algebra on the Calabi-Yau factor, and the circle is a flat manifold, in this special case we are able to calculate the $G_2$ algebra within the CDR framework.